How to manually optimize your 3D models¶

 If you have a particularly heavy model, let's say over 200 000 triangles, you will need to simplify it in order for it to be processed in Minsar.
 That is called decimation, or retopology.
 This will give you a simplified model onto which you will have to project the original textures.

 This tutorial aims at providing you with free ways to do these two important steps: decimation and baking.
 At the end of this tutorial, you will have exported a decimated model and at least one texture (Normal Map).

 To apply these textures to your decimated model, we will show you to the second part of the tutorial which deals with that precise question.

-We have recently designed a tool which allows for an automatic processing of all the steps you will find explained in this tutorial.
+We have recently designed a tool (presented in this page) which allows for an automatic processing of all the steps you will find explained in this tutorial.
 However, keep in mind that some objects will not be treatable correctly by this tool.

 There are mainly two ways to decimate a model: manually or through automatic process.
 Manual retopology consists in manually reconstructing the mesh, and it gives you great control over the output.
 However, it can be a fairly long endeavor.
 Automatic decimation, on the other hand, provides you with a quick way to decimate a model, but you will have less control on the output (though that depends on the tool you use).

 In the world of 3D production, there are three main cases for which automatic decimation should never be used.
 First, if the object must be animated after.
 Second, if you want to create the texture manually.
 Third, if someone else must intervene and might need to modify the object.